RamiKrispin/vscode-r/README.md

 > q()
 Save workspace image? [y/n/c]:
 ```

-Since the image `CMD` argument does not define how to handle the end of session (e.g., `R --vanilla`), when `docker run` exiting the session it trigger the above error.
+Since the image `CMD` argument does not define how to handle the end of the session (e.g., `R --vanilla`), `docker run` when exiting the session triggers the above error.

-Alternatively, we can use the interactive and tty arguments to keep the session persist during the run time.Let's now add the `--interactive` and  `--tty` options to run the container in an interactive mode:
+Alternatively, we can use the interactive and tty arguments to keep the session persist during the run time.
+Let's now add the `--interactive` and  `--tty` options to run the container in an interactive mode:

 ```shell
  docker run --interactive --tty r-base:4.3.1